Physical Annotation for Automated Optical Inspection: A Concept for In-Situ, Pointer-Based Training Data Generation

 \section{Related Work}

 Human-in-the-loop annotation methods, which are the focus of this article, emphasise semi-automatic and directly supervised approaches.
 While incorporating human expertise increases the time and effort required, it ultimately improves the quality and accuracy of the training data.
-These methods rely on specialised screen-based interfaces such as CVAT \cite{cvat2020}, LabelImg \cite{labelimg}, Supervisely \cite{supervisely2021} and the VGG Image Annotator \cite{via2020}, all of which support a wide range of annotation techniques for 2D, 3D and multimodal data.
-In addition, advances in segmentation technology, such as the Segment Anything Model (SAM) \cite{kirillov2023segment}, enable intuitive point-and-click interactions that rapidly select, highlight and refine regions of interest.
+These methods rely on screen-based interfaces such as CVAT, LabelImg, Supervisely and the VGG Image Annotator, all of which support a wide range of annotation techniques for 2D, 3D and multimodal data.
+For a more intuitive annotation process the paper LookHere \cite{Zhou.2022} presented a gesture-aware approach using a hand detection algorithms to segment adjacent object masks that are further used as training data for object detection.
+Further, if 3D data is available, ER based methods enable the the gesture aware \cite{Chidambaram.2024,Duver.17.01.202419.01.2024} or native controller based \cite{Franzluebbers.2022,FlorianWirth.2019} selection and segmentation of partial 3D point clouds to be used in ML training pipelines.
 In parallel, the annotation process has evolved into a significant business in its own right.
-The global data annotation market has experienced remarkable growth, with industry leaders such as Scale AI \cite{scaleai2020} and Appen \cite{appen2021} driving large-scale annotation operations.
-Annotation services are even expanding into low-income regions, with companies such as CloudFactory \cite{cloudfactory2020} taking advantage of lower labor costs in emerging markets.
+The global data annotation market has experienced remarkable growth, with industry leaders such as Scale AI and Appen driving large-scale annotation operations.
+Annotation services are even expanding into low-income regions, with companies such as CloudFactory taking advantage of lower labor costs in emerging markets.
 Moreover, the effective use of advanced annotation tools typically requires a certain level of IT expertise \cite{lionbridge2021}, and the annotation process is often separate from the actual inspection activities, involving different workflows and personnel.
 Undoubtedly, the generation of training data represents a significant investment of both time and money, as highlighted by recent industry analyses \cite{gartner2022annotationcost}.